Here's Why Unity Software Inc. (U) Gained But Lagged the Market Today

-Shares of the company have depreciated by 7.39% over the course of the past month, underperforming the Computer and Technology sector's gain of 0.85% and the S&P 500's gain of 0.48%.
+Heading into today, shares of the company had lost 0.99% over the past month, lagging the Computer and Technology sector's gain of 0.95% and the S&P 500's gain of 0.8% in that time.

 The upcoming earnings release of Unity Software Inc. will be of great interest to investors.
-The company is predicted to post an EPS of $0.05, indicating a 16.67% decline compared to the equivalent quarter last year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $422.53 million, indicating a 15.55% decrease compared to the same quarter of the previous year.
+The company's earnings report is expected on May 9, 2024.
+The company is expected to report EPS of $0.05, down 16.67% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $422.53 million, down 15.55% from the prior-year quarter.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.61 per share and a revenue of $1.79 billion, indicating changes of +48.78% and -18.12%, respectively, from the former year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $0.61 per share and revenue of $1.79 billion.
+These totals would mark changes of +48.78% and -18.12%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Unity Software Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Unity Software Inc. These revisions help to show the ever-changing nature of near-term business trends.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-Unity Software Inc. presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Unity Software Inc. is holding a Zacks Rank of #3 (Hold) right now.

-Meanwhile, U's PEG ratio is currently 1.59.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-U's industry had an average PEG ratio of 1.85 as of yesterday's close.
+We can additionally observe that U currently boasts a PEG ratio of 1.63.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The average PEG ratio for the Internet - Software industry stood at 1.86 at the close of the market yesterday.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 34, placing it within the top 14% of over 250 industries.
+This group has a Zacks Industry Rank of 35, putting it in the top 14% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report